Top Rated Dallas Motorcycle Accident Lawyers

 Yes, but usually only if your motorcycle can be repaired.
 If your bike has been totaled you likely will not be entitled to a rental vehicle from the at-fault party’s insurance carrier but you could have rental coverage on your own policy that would be applicable.

-Can we assist you in obtaining a rental car?
+Can we assist you in obtaining a rental vehicle?

 Yes, we routinely assist clients in obtaining a rental car while the liability carrier for the at-faulty party is determining whether your motorcycle is a “total loss”.

-Can you claim your motorcycle has diminished in value because of the collision?
+Can you claim your motorcycle has diminished in value because of the accident?

 Yes, but this usually requires obtaining an expert to establish the amount of diminished value.
 We routinely advance money to clients to help establish diminished value if the diminished value is significant.